 - Allowing your family to maintain its lifestyle after you’re gone

-- Funding your child(ren)’s college fund
+- Funding your child(ren)’s college education

 - Allowing your business to continue operating without you